-This soup is spicy in a warming curry way, bright from the lemon juice, savory from the fennel bulb, and a bit sweet from the carrots.
+This vegan carrot soup recipe is spicy in a warming curry way, bright from the lemon juice, savory from the fennel bulb, and a bit sweet from the carrots.
 All in all, it uses few ingredients, cooks up fast, and is very easy to make.
 And best of all, it tastes absolutely delicious.

 Ras el hanout is a North African spice blend.
 For this recipe, you can use store bought or make your own blend.
 While there can be quite a variety in terms of the spices used and the ratios of those spices, ras el hanout incorporates a good mix of warming spices, like cinnamon, nutmeg, ginger, etc. It is often used in stews, tangines, marinades and rubs.